 Communication is key.
 If you are beginning to feel burnt out, your first step needs to be communication.
-Communicate how you are feeling to your partner and let them know that you need extra support right now.
+Communicate how you feel to your partner and let them know you need extra support right now.
 We like to think that our partners can read our minds and know exactly what we need.
 But they can’t!
 So communicate.
 If you’re a single parent, try talking to a friend or family member you trust.

 Be mindful of what you’re fuelling your body with.

 If you’re feeling horrendously exhausted, the easy fix would be to grab more coffee or a sugary snack to bring your energy back up.
 This will provide you with that temporary boost of energy that you were looking for.
 However, it will also cause you to crash later.
 Try to break the habit of getting more coffee and sugar.
 And instead, choose to fuel your body with foods rich in nutrients.
 Aim to include whole grains, fruits, vegetables, and lean proteins in your meals.